overture-stack/website/markdown/documentation/dms/user-guide/data-portal.md

 # Logging Out of the Portal

-To log out at any time, simply click **Logout** in the top right of the header.
-Once logged out, you are automatically redirected to the Data Explorer by default.
+To log out at any time, click your display name, then select **Logout** in the top-right in the header.
+Once logged out, you are automatically redirected to the Data Explorer.